 - Ensure all students have basic fundamental understanding of course material as terms are defined

 - Demonstrate learning to the students at the end of the semester

-This list is then revisited throughout the semester and terms are checked off after they have been defined.
-The instructor makes a point to emphasize when she is defining a term from the list.
-This list helps guides students on what are key topics and vocabulary to know.
-It also provides them with a metric to measure their understanding and progress during the semester.
+Students form small groups and compare their lists of terms, which they individually generated.
+Then, the class reunites to make a master list.
+Discussion of this list is often lively.
+This list is revisited throughout the semester, and terms are checked off as they are defined.
+The instructor emphasizes when she is defining a list term.
+This list guides students through key topics and vocabulary and provides them a metric for measuring their understanding and progress during the semester.

-Materials: The most important material is the selected paper.
+The most important material is the selected paper.
 The paper should be relevant to the course material, contain most of the key vocabulary terms of the subject area, address core methods of the subject area, and be of general interest to students.
-At the start of the semester the instructor went through the syllabus with the selected paper to make sure she covered all of the key terms.
-If needed, the syllabus or paper can be adjusted.
+At the start of the semester, the instructor should review the syllabus with the selected paper to ensure that she covers all of the key terms, adjusting the syllabus or the paper as neccessary.